We’ve all heard of depression and anxiety, but when it comes to obscure mental illnesses, we’re not so well-informed.

 13. Ekbom’s syndrome

-In Ekbom’s syndrome, the sufferer believes that their body has been infested with parasites, either bugs, lice, fleas or worms.
-They may go to several doctors to try and get treatment and could present with self-inflicted wounds from scratching.
+Since the sufferer believes that their body has been infested with parasites, either bugs, lice, fleas, or worms, they may go to several doctors to try and get treatment and could present with self-inflicted wounds from scratching.

 15. Clinical lycanthropy